dev7355608/vision-5e/README.md

 - _Ethereal Sight_ if the actor has a feat with the name `Ethereal Sight` and its description contains the range in feet.
 - _Ghostly Gaze_ if the actor has an active effect with the name `Ghostly Gaze`.
 - _See Invisibility_ if the actor has an active effect with the name `See Invisibility`.
+- _Witch Sight_ if the actor has a feat with the name `Invocation: Witch Sight`.

 By default all tokens have hearing range of 30 feet.
 The default hearing range can be configured in the settings.